sendgrid/sendgrid-csharp/README.md

 myMessage.Subject = "Testing the SendGrid Library";
 myMessage.Text = "Hello World!";

-// Create credentials, specifying your user name and password. var credentials = new NetworkCredential("username", "password");

-// Create an Web transport for sending email, using credentials...
-//var transportWeb = new Web(credentials);

-// ...OR create a Web transport, using API Key (preferred) var transportWeb = new Web("This string is an API key");
+// Create a Web transport, using API Key var transportWeb = new Web("This string is a SendGrid API key");

 // Send the email.
 transportWeb.DeliverAsync(myMessage);
-// If your developing a Console Application, use the following
+// NOTE: If your developing a Console Application, use the following so that the API call has time to complete
 // transportWeb.DeliverAsync(myMessage).Wait();
 ```